They Will Kill You Logo

 murder story

-During his trial, Meach again pleaded not guilty by reason of insanity.
-However, he was convicted and received a sentence of 396 years in prison without the possibility of parole.
-This was the longest sentence ever given in Alaska at that time.
+Despite again entering a plea of not guilty by reason of insanity, Meach was convicted of the killings.
+He received a sentence of 396 years in prison without the possibility of parole—the longest sentence in Alaska’s history at the time.

-Charles Meach died of natural causes on December 9, 2004, while in custody at the Cook Inlet jail.
+Charles Meach died of natural causes on December 9, 2004, while incarcerated at the Cook Inlet jail.